A uniform Linnik basic lemma and entropy bounds: Introduction

-when $\vol([\bfT g]) \to \infty$.
-For the purpose of this introduction, all homogeneous sets are equipped with their invariant probability measures.
-The character spectrum consists of functions invariant under $\SL_2(\bbA)$ and equidistribution for such functions can also be understood but is not guaranteed in general.
-The volume $\vol(\cdot)$ of a homogeneous toral set will be defined later on, but can be seen as a measure of 'complexity'.
+One can show that \eqref{eq:equicharspec} solves both Linnik-type problems mentioned above (equidistribution of CM points and periodic geodesics).
+From a dynamicist's perspective, the above adelic viewpoint is particularly appealing as it captures more invariance than is apriori given.
+(For instance, Duke's theorem for equidistribution of CM points on the complex modular curve $Y_0(1)$ describes the behaviour of a \emph{finite} set of points.)

+We also note that \eqref{eq:equicharspec} is also known when $\GL_2$ is replaced by an inner form $\bfG$ of $\GL_2$ i.e.~$\bfG$ is the group of invertible elements in a quaternion algebra over $\Q$.
+This, yet again broader, setting includes many interesting applications as well, for example to equidistribution problems for integer points on spheres or for reductions of CM elliptic curves \cite{Michel-subconvex}.
 Equidistribution of homogeneous toral sets as in \eqref{eq:equicharspec} is due to a long list of authors depending on different ways of varying the homogeneous toral sets -- see \cite[\S4]{ELMV11Annals} for a formulation and references.

 In the context of this article, let us also mention the dynamical approach of Einsiedler, Lindenstrauss, Michel, and Venkatesh \cite{ELMV12} for $[\GL_2]$ (see also \cite{W-linnik}) which reinterprets Linnik's work.
-Whenever $[\bfT_i g_i]$ is a sequence of homogeneous toral sets with common invariance under a split torus $A$ at some place (this is the Linnik-type condition), one shows that the weak${}^\ast$-limit has maximal entropy for any element in $A$.
+Whenever $[\bfT_i g_i]$ is a sequence of homogeneous toral sets with common invariance under a split torus $A$ at some place of $\Q$ (this is the Linnik-type condition), one shows that any weak${}^\ast$-limit has maximal entropy for any non-trivial element in $A$.
 As all measures of maximal entropy are invariant under $\SL_2(\bbA)$ (see e.g.~\cite[Thm.~7.9]{pisaEL}), this proves equidistribution as in \eqref{eq:equicharspec}.